 Seed Drying and Storage

 Most seed-bearing plants produce seeds that can be dried to a low moisture content and then frozen.
 Drying, sealing and freezing will often lead to at least a 100-fold increase in seed storage life.
-Improper drying and storage conditions in handling seeds can have an adverse affect on the seeds life, causing loss in viability, discoloration, toxin production and growth of fungus.
+Improper drying and storage conditions in handling seeds can have an adverse effect on the seeds life, causing loss in viability, discoloration, toxin production and growth of fungus.

 Soft Gelatin Capsule Manufacturing